HydramaticDev/Hackathon_01/PROJECT_DOCUMENTATION.md

 ### Name 1:

--   Worked on [specific elements] of the webpage.
+-   Worked on the framework of the webpage and validated page with axedevtools and w3validator.

 ### Leann Mekler